zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Employee:  Sometimes, people are really rude.
 They  don’t even say “hello” back.

 Consultant:  That may be true, but it’s still your job to make them feel welcomed.
-Each customer should feel that a salesperson is att entive and trying to meet their needs.
+Each customer should feel that a salesperson is attentive and trying to meet their needs.

-Employee:  Some of them don’t even know what they w ant.
+Employee:  Some of them don’t even know what they want.
 They wander around and waste our time.

 Consultant:  Part of your job is to help them defin e their needs, offer them options, and lead them to a decision.
 I know that you’re not working on commission, but this is a very important part of yo ur job.

 Employee:  You mean I have to hold their hand the w hole time they’re in the store?
 Who am I, their mother?

-Consultant:  I can see that we have a lot of work t o do.
+Consultant:  I can see that we have a lot of work to do.
 Let’s get started.

 [end of dialog]

 She’s always trying to meet your needs as a learner  of English.
 I speak, of course, of our wonderful scriptwriter, Dr. Lucy Tse .

-From Los Angeles, California, I’m Jeff McQuillan, t hank you for listening.
-Come back and listen to us again, right here on ESL Podc ast.

-English as a Second Language Podcast is written and  produced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan.
-Copyright 2012 by the  Center for Educational Development.

 # Being Arrested by the Police